Hubbard Model

 Finally, we can run DMRG to find the ground state energy.

-We first use driver.get_random_mps to create an initial guess for the wavefunction (MPS).
+to create an initial guess for the wavefunction (MPS).

-The DMRG algorithm consists of many “sweeps”.
-The bond dimension of the MPS can increase after several sweeps.
-After a few tens of the sweeps, the MPS gradually converges to the ground state if nroots == 1.
-To prevent stuck in local minima, we may add noise in most sweeps, but the last sweep will not have any noise (namely, noises[-1] == 0) so that the accuracy of the final printed energy is not affected.
-In each sweep, the DMRG algorithm will optimize \(L\) tensors in the MPS, one by one.
-For optimizing each tensor, an effective Hamiltonian will be created and the Davidson algorithm is used to sovle the eigenvalue problem of this effective Hamiltonian.
+the MPS, one by one.
+For optimizing each tensor, an effective Hamiltonian will be created and the Davidson algorithm is used to solve the eigenvalue problem of this effective Hamiltonian.
 The eigenvalue (energy) of this effective Hamiltonian is the same as the eigenvalue of the full many-body Hamiltonian (if the bond dimension of the MPS is big enough).

 Therefore, to run a DMRG calculation, we need to set up a “sweep schedule”, namely, we need to set for each sweep: (a) the MPS bond dimension used in this sweep; (b) the noise used in this sweep; and (c) the Davidson algorithm convergence threshold for this sweep.
 Typically, these parameters should be changed every 4 to 5 sweeps (for Hubbard model with several hundred sites they may be changed every 30 to 50 sweeps), and the MPS bond dimension increases, while the noise and Davidson algorithm convergence decrease.
 The Davidson algorithm convergence cannot be set to zero.

-bond_dims, noises, and thrds are three lists.
+are three lists.
 The first number in each list is the parameter used in the first sweep, the second number is for the second sweep, etc.

-We call driver.dmrg to execute the DMRG algorithm.
+to execute the DMRG algorithm.

-• mpo is the Hamiltonian represented as an MPO.
+is the Hamiltonian represented as an MPO.ket

-• n_sweeps is the maximal number of sweeps.
+is the maximal number of sweeps.bond_dims

-• iprint can be 0 (quiet), 1 (print energy after each sweep), or 2 (print energy after each iteration in each sweep).
+can be 0 (quiet), 1 (print energy after each sweep), or 2 (print energy after each iteration in each sweep).

 [5]: